medic/medic-docs/configuration/developing-community-health-applications.md

 ### App Forms
-Workflows within your app rely heavily on forms for Contact creation/editing, care guides/decision support, and surveys.
-When a user completes a form, the contents are saved in the database with the type `data_record`.
+Workflows within your app rely heavily care guides, decision support, and surveys, which are collectively referred to as "app forms".
+App developers use the XForms standard to define app forms.
+When a user completes an app form, the contents are saved in the database with the type `data_record`.
 These docs are known as _Reports_.

  Each form can have the following files: